strackfeldt/strackfit/README.md

 ## Installation

 1. Clone the repo.
-2. Brace yourself.
+2. Setup backend stuff in Pocketbase
-3. Open the app.
+3. Brace yourself.
-4. Try a workout.
+4. Open the app.
-5. Contemplate your life choices.
+5. Try a workout.

 ---